huss-osman/linux-fundamentals/05-docker/README.md

 - Building and breaking containers to understand behaviour
 - Using real Docker commands instead of only reading theory
-- Debugging errors through logs, inspection, and testing
+- Understanding how Docker actually works internally
-- Connecting multiple services using Docker networks and Compose
+- Practicing troubleshooting and debugging
-- Treating mistakes as part of the learning process
+- Building a strong foundation before moving into orchestration and production tooling

-The goal is long-term understanding that transfers directly to **cloud, CI/CD, and production environments**.
+The goal is long-term understanding that transfers directly into **cloud infrastructure**, **CI/CD**, and modern **DevOps environments**.

 ---